snazzyfox/discord-bot/README.md

 - A channel where admins control the bot (this should be hidden from public view, otherwise everyone will be able to see the messages you're DMing winners via the bot)

+This bot is intended to be run locally instead of hosted.
+(Well, you can host it, but it works on one Discord server at a time.)

+You will need
+- Python 3.9+
+- [Poetry](https://python-poetry.org/docs/#installation) is the build system of choice.

+To run the app
+- `git clone` this repository
+- `poetry install`
+- `poetry run python app.py`

 ## How it works

 The typical way this bot should be used is like this:

-- A moderator opens a queue with `+open My Awesome Game`
+- A moderator opens the pool with `+open My Awesome Game`
-- The bot posts a message in a channel, such as "The Dingomata is now accepting players for My Awesome Game.
+- The bot posts a message in a channel
-  React to this message for a chance to join the game!"
-- Members join the pool by reacting (any emote) to the message
+- Members join the pool by clicking on the provided reaction.
+They can leave the pool by un-reacting.
-- Member receives a join successful message via DM. **If their DM is not open,
+- Member receives a join successful message via DM. **Users whose DM is not open cannot join, because there will be no way to privately send them the game code.**
 - Mod closes the pool with `+close`.
-Members will no longer be able to join after this
 - Mod issues a command like `+pick 8 Game code is ABCD`
-- The bot DM's the message to each selected user, like "You've been selected!
-Game code is ABCD"
+- The bot DM's the secret message (game code) to selected users, and a public announcement listing the users selected

-- The bot posts a public message in the channel announcing the selected users: "Congrats to @person @person @person.
-  Watch out for DMs!"
+After that, mods can continue issuing `+pick` commands to select more and more users from the same pool, or they can clear the pool and start over.

-The bot also keeps track of which users have been selected in each round, and can be configured so that a user cannot join consecutive games.
+Optionally, the bot keeps track of which users selected in each round, and denies these users from joining after they've been selected once.

+Everything this bot does is stored in memory.
+If you close the app, all data will be lost.

 ## Command List